pedromst2000/GrubSnake/README.md

 [![Forks][Forks-shield]][Forks]
 [![Pygame][pygame-shield]][pygame]

-Bitsnake is a retro inspired arcade game built with Pygame, bringing a fast-paced and stylish reimagining of the classic Snake experience.
-Dodge your own tail, collect digital bytes and achieve your own high score in this neon-lit world!
+GrubSnake is a retro-inspired arcade game built with Pygame, offering a fresh and colorful take on the classic Snake experience.
+Guide your snake through grassy fields, collect apples to grow longer, and avoid poisonous items that reduce your score.
+Simple to play but challenging to master — chase your high score in this nostalgic pixel-art world!